 The economy was gangbusters.

-We were adding new jobs left and right coming out of the uh mild recession of 2000 and the attacks at 9-11.
+We were adding new jobs left and right coming out of the mild recession of 2000 and then the attacks at 9-11.

 The economy was booming under George W. Bush.

-It was only in the uh in the last year that some of these things, the bank bailouts and all that became became obvious.
+It was only in the last year that some of these things, the bank bailouts and all that, became obvious.

-Now, I Bush was a little, you know, he got got crazy in government spending and so forth, but the economy, the country was not a disaster.
+Now, Bush was a little, you know, got crazy in government spending and so forth, but the economy, the country was not a disaster.

-And they were helped with the fact that Bush wouldn't defend himself against any of these things.
+And they were helped by the fact that Bush wouldn't defend himself against any of these things.

 But I have to tell you that I am shocked and surprised that as a byproduct of those eight years of constant nipping Bush's heels, that the end result would be that the American way of life was over, that American capitalism, that individual liberty, that American exceptionalism, that the principles of our founding also had been decided to have been failures.